tbraun89/pyCI/README.md

 # pyCI - a minimal CI server

-pyCI is a minimal CI server with an web interface.
+pyCI is a minimal CI server with web interface and a commandline runner for small systems like `A10-OLinuXino-LIME` or `Raspberry Pi` that have not much resources.

+The server monitors the Git repositories of your configured projects and starts a new build if there was a change.
+If the return value of a build step is not `0` or there are messages logged in `stderr` the build will fail.

+All logs of `stdout` and `stderr` are stored for each build an can be displayed in the web interface.

 ## Requirements